This section explains how to create and run application processes, use application process steps, and add application process properties.

 You can design application processes independently of any particular environment.
 This enables a single application to interact with separate environments, for example, QA or Production.
 To use the same application process with multiple environments, you can associate the application with a pipeline, associate individual environments with the application, or use a combination of both.

 In addition to deployments, other general processes are available, such as rolling back deployments.
-For details, see Application process steps.
+For details, see Basic application process steps.

 If an application component has processes set as Configuration Deployment or Operational (No Versions Needed), such processes become available as steps that your can run in a process for that application.
 To access them, open your application process and click the component's name in the Tools pane.
 For more details, see Run Component Process step.